flyteorg/flytesnacks/cookbook/deployment/cluster/README.rst

 To leverage the full power of Flyte, we recommend using a deployed backend of Flyte.
 Flyte can be run on any Kubernetes cluster - a local cluster like `kind <https://kind.sigs.k8s.io/>`__, in a cloud environment or on-prem.

-Please refer to the `Getting Started <https://docs.flyte.org/en/latest/getting_started.html>`__ for details on getting started with the Flyte installation.
+Please refer to the :doc:`Getting Started <flyte:getting_started>` for details on getting started with the Flyte installation.

 1. First commit your changes.
 Some of the steps below default to referencing the git sha.
-1. Run `make serialize`.
+2. Run `make serialize`.
 This will build the image tagged with just `flytecookbook:<sha>`, no registry will be prefixed.
 See the image building section below for additional information.

 Build your Dockerfile
 ^^^^^^^^^^^^^^^^^^^^^^